mongodb/docs-c/source/docs-libmongoc/guides/advanced-connections.rst

 Advanced Connections
 ====================

+.. contents:: On this page
+   :local:
+   :backlinks: none
+   :depth: 2
+   :class: singlecol

 The following guide contains information specific to certain types of MongoDB configurations.

 For an example of connecting to a simple standalone server, see the :ref:`Tutorial <tutorial_connecting>`.
 To establish a connection with authentication options enabled, see the :doc:`Authentication <authentication>` page.
 To see an example of a connection with data compression, see the :doc:`Data Compression <data-compression>` page.